 Are you a big fan of Anime Figures or are you looking for an Anime Event in Tokyo?

-If you’re visiting Wonder Festival (or WCS for short) for the first time, or even second time, this guide has everything you need to know to get the most out of your WCS visit.
+If you’re visiting Wonder Festival for the first time, or even second time, this guide has everything you need to know to get the most out of your visit.

 What is Wonder Festival?